 At Morioka I have six minutes to catch a regular express train that will take me north to the tip of Honshu then slide down through the 53.8 km-long Seikan Tunnel under the Tsugaru strait, emerge on the southern tip of Hokkaido, and eventually reach Sapporo—another five hours away.
-(The Seikan, completed only in 1988, is considered a marvel of engineering though likely to end up as a mushroom farm because fewer people use it in the age of 800 km daily commuter flights than its designers had predicted back in the sixties!
+(The Seikan, completed only the year before (1988), is considered a marvel of engineering though likely to end up as a mushroom farm because fewer people use it in the age of 800 km daily commuter flights than its designers had predicted back in the sixties!
 But I digress.)

 Six minutes!
 And no clear sense of which track I have to get to.
-Again, my attempts to seek help elicit no response.
+Again, attempts to seek help elicit no response.
 But just as our train pulls in, a trim, dapper businessman, slightly older than I, emerges from nowhere to ask, “Where you going?
 Sapporo!
 You must come quickry to catch train.
 I show you.”
 With that he tries to pick up the burgundy carryon and nearly falls over with its weight.
 He grabs the camera bag instead, and leads me out of the Shinkansen, up the stairs, across the bridge above the tracks, down the stairs to Track 6, and into the non-reserved coach used by rail-pass travellers.
 Before I can get his name or thank him properly he says, “I must go Akita.
 My train reave in two minute.
 Enjoy trip.”
-He becomes forever in my mind The Man from Akita, a ninja in businessman’s armour, and a person to whom I am eternally grateful.
+He becomes forever in my mind The Man from Akita*, a ninja in businessman’s armour, and a person to whom I am eternally grateful.
 He had risked his passage to assure mine—for no reason other than kindness.
 Had I missed that train, I would have waited 10 hours, overnight, to catch another one bound for Sapporo.
 (I was informed some years later when recounting this story in Sapporo for a group of Japanese, that the man was likely not from Akita.
 It seems that folks from that region do not enjoy — among those I spoke to at least — a reputation for such Good Samaritanism.
 I still give him the benefit of any doubt….)

 And I would have missed the company of a Hokkaido University sociology student who speaks intelligible English, returning to school after spending Obon with her family in Hakodate.
 For nearly four hours she is an excellent source of information about Hokkaido and Sapporo as we travel in glorious late afternoon sunshine along blue Uchiura-wan’s verdant coastline punctuated with volcanoes only barely dormant.